Day Designer Mini Planner Review

 1. Self-assessment: Where am I in life? (divided by life segments and importance).

-2. What’s important to me? (a circle charts with values, passions & strengths).
+2. What’s important to me? (a circle chart with values, passions & strengths).

 3. My goals: What is important to me? (divided every three months to balance goals with intention).